Mondays: 8.00-9.00pm, Kung Fu Fitness Class (Beginners/Non contact)

 Darren has been training in martial arts since childhood and has been dedicated to

-Kung Fu for about the past 25 years.
+Kung Fu for more than 26 years.
 He has spent this time studying both contemporary

 and ancient styles of Shaolin Kung Fu, including animal styles, long fist, modern